-A European tradition was born in Monaco, back in 1955.
-Consequently, the first ever Eurovision Song Contest took place in Lugano, Switzerland, at the Teatro Kursaal, on the 24th of May, 1956.
+The first ever Eurovision Song Contest took place in Lugano, Switzerland, at the Teatro Kursaal, on 24th of May 1956.

-Inspired by the Italian Sanremo Festival, the idea to organise a pan-European competition for light music was born at a meeting of the European Broadcasting Union in Monaco, back in 1955.
+Inspired by the Italian Sanremo Festival, the idea to organise a pan-European musicial competition was born at a meeting of the European Broadcasting Union in Monaco in 1955.
 It was decided that the first ever Eurovision Song Contest would be hosted the following year in the Swiss resort of Lugano.
 The 1956 Eurovision Song Contest was primarily a radio show, although some cameras were taping the contest for the few Europeans who had a television set at that time.

-Lohengrin Filipello was hosting the programme, which lasted 1 hour and 40 minutes.
-The seven participating countries were represented with two songs each.
+Lohengrin Filipello hosted the programme, which lasted 1 hour and 40 minutes.
+The seven participating countries each submitted two entries.
 The songs of the contest were not to exceed three and a half minutes, and the performers were accompanied by an orchestra of 24 musicians, led by Fernando Paggi.

-The winning song,as announced by the head of the jury, was Refrain, performed by Lys Assia from Switzerland (recent photo).
-Lys Assia is the only Swiss contestant to have ever won the Eurovision Song Contest, as Switzerland's other winning song in 1988 was performed by Céline Dion, who is of Canadian origin.
+The winning song, as announced by the head of the jury, was Refrain, performed by Lys Assia from Switzerland (recent photo).
+Lys Assia is the only Swiss contestant to have ever won the Eurovision Song Contest, as Switzerland's other winner, Céline Dion, is French-Canadian.

 Facts & figures

 - The broadcasters from Austria, Denmark and the United Kingdom missed the deadline for participating in the first ever Eurovision Song Contest and only appeared one year later.
 Only solo artists were allowed to enter the contest.
 Groups were initially banned - a rule which would only be abolished in the 1970s;